Laser welding of polymers: Masked heating

 Masked heating is a process of laser line scanning through a region with a mask, which ensures that only the selected areas can be heated when the laser pass through.
 Masks can be made out of laser cut steel, or other materials that effectively block the laser radiation.
 This approach is capable of creating micro-scale welds on components with complex geometries.
 Key processing parameters for this approach include: laser wavelength, laser power, heating time, clamp pressure, cooling time, and polymer properties.

 Laser welding techniques

 Depending on different interactions between laser and thermoplastics, four different laser welding techniques have been developed for plastic joining.
 CO2 lasers have good surface absorption for most thermoplastics, hence they are applied for direct laser welding and laser surface heating.
 Through transmission laser welding and intermediate film welding require the deep penetration of laser beam, so YAG lasers and diode lasers are the most common sources for these techniques.

 Direct laser welding

 Similar to laser welding of metals, in direct laser welding the surface of the polymer is heated to create a melt zone that joins two components together.
 This approach can be used to create butt joints and lap joints with complete penetration.
-Laser wavelengths between 2 and 10.6μm are used for this process due to their high absorptivity in polymers.
+Laser wavelengths between 2 and 10.6 μm are used for this process due to their high absorptivity in polymers.